FrancescoRispoli17/DC_COMICS/README.md

 # How to start the project

-Open terminal and run the following comands:
+Open Visual Studio Code terminal and run the following comands:

 - composer i
 - cp .env.example .env